Funding Your Plan

 3. Raid your IRA or 401(k)

 You can use a federal rule, the 72(t), to pull money out of your traditional retirement plan, which could then be used to fund your policy.
 This enables you to avoid the usual premature distribution penalty anyone younger than 59½ would otherwise be required to pay.
-(Be sure to consult with a qualified advisor and tax professional before considering this option.)
+(Be sure to consult with a qualified financial representative and tax professional before considering this option.)

 4. Tap your savings